testdotai/appium-classifier-plugin/README.md

 example, to use this plugin, set the `customFindModule` capability to `test-ai-classifier`.

+In addition to this capability, you'll need to set another Appium capability, `shouldUseCompactResponses`, to `false`.
+This directs Appium to include extra information about elements while they are being found, which dramatically speeds up the process of getting inputs to this plugin.

 In your test, you can now make new findElement calls, for example:

 ```js